Top 10 reasons people avoid filing for workers’ comp

 Did the injury lead to medical care, such as a visit to the ER or urgent care?

-If you answered yes to any of these questions, it may be a good idea to consider pursuing a workers’ compensation claim.
+If you answered yes to any of these questions, it may be a good idea to consider pursuing an injury claim.
+Some workers also hesitate out of loyalty to their employer and worry they will be labeled as difficult or seen as unreliable.
+This isn’t the case, and filing can protect legitimate claims and financial security after an injury.
 Let us help you determine if the injury is bad enough to warrant a claim.

 4. They don’t know how to navigate the claim process.

-Legal processes can be intimidating.
+Legal processes can be intimidating, especially when you are dealing with forms, deadlines, and the workers’ compensation system.
+Many workers believe their injury is too minor to report, especially if they feel only slightly hurt after an accident.
 This is why we are here to help.
 Workers’ compensation is one of the practice areas we specialize in, and we can assist you with various aspects of the process, including:

 • Collecting evidence